Apple posts big quarter on fast sales start for iPhone 12

 In another measure of Apple’s financial heft, the company earned nearly $29 billion, or $1.68 per share, in its latest quarter, a 29% increase from the same time in the previous year.
 Revenue surged 21% to $111.4 billion.

-All those numbers exceeded analyst estimates, but investors evidently had even higher hopes for Apple.
-The company’s stock dipped 1% in extended trading after the quarterly results came out.
+All those numbers exceeded analyst estimates, but investors evidently weren’t that impressed.
+The company’s stock slipped about 2% in extended trading after the quarterly results came out.

+More iPhone sales also help Apple sell more subscriptions to a variety of digital services that it has been introducing during the past six years to bring in even more revenue.
+Those subscriptions include standalone and bundled packages for music, video, gaming and fitness.
+Apple’s services division reeled in $15.8 billion in revenue during the quarter, a 24% increase from the same time last year.

+Apple, which is based in Cupertino, California, is even riding a tailwind created by increased demand for laptop computers, a phenomenon also being driving by the remote working and schooling forced by the pandemic.